Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 * [Steering Behaviors For Autonomous Characters](http://www.red3d.com/cwr/steer/gdc99/)
 * [Boids](http://www.red3d.com/cwr/boids/)

 Note that weights are relative.
-That means arbitrarily increasing a weight may not do what you expect: a two weights at 1 and 2 have the same relative importance as the same weights at 100 and 200.
+That means arbitrarily increasing a weight may not do what you expect: two weights at 1 and 2 have the same relative importance as the same weights at 100 and 200.

 Flocking is an advanced behavior that allows formation-like flying and collision avoidance with friendly vehicles in the "flock".
 See below a pair of demo Cutlass's using flocking to maintain a formation: